johngribbin/portfolio-blog/src/pages/blog/01_bitcoin_is_for_artists.md

 # Bitcoin is for Artists

 I fell down the Bitcoin rabbit hole in 2017.
-Before that I was singing songs for a living, spending my time between New York, Nashville and Los Angeles chasing a dream.
+It was the catalyst that inspired me to learn how to code.
+Up until then I was singing songs for a living.
+I would spend my time between New York, Nashville and Los Angeles chasing a dream.
 My goal for this post is to present what I feel is the most beneficial knowledge I have gained since then.
 If I can provide a single fellow artist with a better understanding of the merits of Bitcoin I'll be happy.

 <div align='center'>
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fcdn-images-1.medium.com%2Fmax%2F1600%2F1*7LzhJXDIubcYIOzWKBRaMA.jpeg&f=1&nofb=1" alt="Rabbit hole" style='width:100%; max-width:800px;' />